Fantom-Factory/afIoc/readme.md

 }
 ```

 Injected configuration Maps are always ordered.
-If the `Penguins` service were to print it's Map, it would look like:
+If the `Penguins` service were to print its Map, it would look like:

 ```
 [